-Current CSB Board Members: Board Member Mark Griffon and Chairperson Rafael Moure-Eraso
+Current CSB Board Members: Board Member Manuel "Manny" Ehrlich, Board Member Mark Griffon, Board Member Rick Engler and Chairperson Rafael Moure-Eraso

 The U.S. Chemical Safety Board is composed of five members who are appointed by the President and confirmed by the U.S. Senate.
 Board members serve fixed terms of five years.
 The Board Chairman serves as the Chief Executive Officer and is responsible for agency administration, while the full Board is responsible for major budgeting decisions, strategic planning and direction, general agency oversight, and approval of investigation reports and studies.